tkoeppe/lightgame/README.md

 are "blocked".
 Lights start "off" (red).
 The goal of the game is to switch all the lights on (green).
 To do so, you select a start tile that contains a red light.
-From there you move in one of the cardinal directions in each move, switching on all light encountered along the way.
-You always have to move as far as possible in the chosen direction, and you can't move across blocked tiles or lights that have already been switched on.
+From there you move in one of the cardinal directions in each move, switching on all lights encountered along the way.
+You always have to move as far as possible in the chosen direction, and you cannot move across blocked tiles or lights that have already been switched on.

 The idea is not mine; rather, it appears as a minigame in the adventure game